PhilipSLuk/security-projects/hackthebox/stego/milkshake/README.md

 ```

 Found potentially interesting information as the `comment` that could be
-HEXADECIMAL, but that doesn't didn't convert to meaningful ASCII.
+HEXADECIMAL, but that doesn't appear to convert to meaningful ASCII.

 ### SPECTRUM ANALYSIS